ExpressVPN vs Private Internet Access: which VPN is best for you?

 Jurisdiction

-In terms of logging, ExpressVPN is a good choice in my book.
+ExpressVPN’s no-logs policy is pretty solid.
 Its privacy policy is easy to understand and states all the facts pretty clearly (even though it could be a bit shorter).
 So, ExpressVPN doesn’t collect any activity logs, connection logs, browsing history, etc. It only keeps your email address and payment method.

-In its privacy policy, Private Internet Access claims to not collect any logs aside from your username, data usage, and IP.
+Regarding PIA, its privacy policy claims to not collect any logs aside from your username, data usage, and IP.
 This information gets deleted when you close the app.
-It’s worth mentioning that PIA has actually proven not to store any logs in this local hacking case.
-It means that even though it's not independently audited, by being tested in the real world, it managed to keep the trust of their users.
+It’s worth mentioning that PIA has actually proven that it cannot store any logs in this local hacking case.
+Plus, the service was independently-audited by Deloitte in 2022 and 2024 to dispel any suspicions.

 Sure, the VPN’s site will keep your email address, payment info, cookie identifiers, your country of origin, and the ZIP code.
 However, you can avoid this by paying with cryptocurrency.